yikwun/jekyll-now/about.md

 I have experience creating many different user interfaces for multiple platforms such as desktop, mobile, and web.
 Please have a look at my [Projects]({{ site.baseurl }}/projects) page where I go into further detail about some of the projects I have completed!

-Although my focus is software development, my studies have allowed me to pursue my secondary interest of business where I have learned about business strategy, marketing, human resources, and simple bookkeeping through courses and case studies.
+Although my focus is software development, my studies have allowed me to pursue my secondary interest in the field of business where I have learned about topics such as business strategy, marketing, human resources, and simple bookkeeping.

 ### Contact Me